ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C12_Errors_as_Values.md

 This obscures important details; if the exception specification just uses a base type, there’s no way for the compiler to enforce coverage of specific exceptions.

 When errors are included in the type system, you can know all the errors that can occur just by looking at the type information.
-If a library component adds a new error, then that must be reflected in that component’s type signature, which means that the code using it immediately knows that it is no longer covering all the error conditions, and will produce type errors until it is fixed.
+If a library component adds a new error, then that must be reflected in that component’s type signature.
+This means it no longer covers all error conditions and produces type errors until it is fixed.

 ### 3. Exception Specifications Create a "Shadow Type System"